Skip to main content

 be misinterpreted as containing a bSPL.
 Opcode 0 is therefore

-reserved and is not used.
+reserved and not to be used.

 6.2.
 Flag-Based NAIs without AD